Super Bowl XXV: Second quarter

-After trading punts, Rick Tuten's 43-yard kick pinned the Giants at their own 7-yard line.
-On second down, defensive end Bruce Smith sacked quarterback Jeff Hostetler in the end zone for a safety, increasing the Bills' lead to 12–3.
-On the play, Smith had a chance to force a fumble, since Hostetler was holding the football with only his throwing hand.
-But to his credit, Hostetler held the ball away from Smith, helping to ensure that only two points would be surrendered.
+After the teams traded punts, Bills punter Rick Tuten's 43-yard kick pinned the Giants at their own 7-yard line.
+On second down, after New York center Bart Oates was flagged for holding, Buffalo defensive end Bruce Smith sacked Hostetler in the end zone for a safety, increasing the Bills' lead to 12–3.
+On the play, Smith had a chance to force a fumble, since Hostetler was holding the football with only his throwing hand, but Hostetler held the ball away from Smith, ensuring that only two points would be surrendered.

-Later on, the Giants got the ball at their own 13-yard line with 3:43 left in the second quarter.
-New York abandoned their long-drive strategy and employed a quick-strike attack of their own.
-It worked, as Hostetler led the Giants 87 yards and scored on a 14-yard touchdown pass to wide receiver Stephen Baker with just 25 seconds left in the half to cut New York's deficit to 12–10.
+After the next three possessions ended in punts, the Giants got the ball at their own 13-yard line with 3:43 left in the second quarter.
+They abandoned their long-drive strategy and employed a quick-strike attack of their own.
+It worked, as Hostetler led the Giants on a 10-play, 87-yard drive, which featured an 18-yard run by running back Ottis Anderson, a 22-yard reception by Ingram, and a 16-yard run by Meggett.
+The drive ended with Hostetler's 14-yard touchdown pass to wide receiver Stephen Baker with just 25 seconds left in the half, cutting New York's deficit to 12–10.

 Third quarter

-The Giants opened the third quarter and resumed their original game strategy by driving 75 yards in 14 plays to score on Ottis Anderson's one yard touchdown run, giving the Giants a 17-12 lead.
-The drive consumed a then-Super Bowl record 9:29 (since surpassed by the Giants in Super Bowl XLII), and included four successful third down conversions.
-The highlight was a 14-yard pass to wide receiver Mark Ingram on third down and 13 yards to go.
-Ingram caught a short pass and broke five Buffalo tackles to get the first down and keep the drive alive.
-By this point, the Bills offense had gone nearly two hours of real-time (counting the halftime show) since they last possessed the ball.
+The Giants opened the third quarter and resumed their original game strategy by driving 75 yards in 14 plays to score on Anderson's 1-yard touchdown run, giving the Giants a 17–12 lead.
+The drive consumed a then-Super Bowl record of 9:29 (since surpassed by the Giants themselves in Super Bowl XLII) and included four successful third down conversions.
+The highlight of the drive was a 14-yard reception by Ingram on 3rd-and-13, in which he caught a short pass from Hostetler and broke five tackles by the Buffalo defense to get the first down and keep the drive alive.
+With his touchdown included, Anderson recorded five runs for a total of 37 yards during the drive.
+By this point, the Bills' offense had gone nearly two hours of real-time (counting the halftime show) since they last possessed the ball.

-After forcing Buffalo to punt on its ensuing possession, New York drove to the Bills' 35-yard line.
-But on fourth and two, Smith tackled Anderson for a two yard loss.
+After forcing the Bills to punt on their ensuing possession, a bad punt by Tuten set the Giants up with good field position at their own 42.
+They drove to the Buffalo 35-yard line, aided by a 10-yard reception by Cross, a defensive holding penalty on Bills cornerback Nate Odomes, and a 9-yard reception by Ingram.
+But when New York elected to convert 4th-and-2, Bruce Smith tackled Anderson for a 2-yard loss, giving the ball back to Buffalo on their own 37.